 Frequently Asked Questions

 The Bonny Method of Guided Imagery and Music is a music-centered, consciousness-expanding therapy developed by Helen Bonny.
 Therapists trained in the Bonny Method choose classical music sequences that stimulate journeys of the imagination.
 Experiencing imagery in this way facilitates clients’ integration of mental, emotional, physical and spiritual aspects of well-being.

 Inspired by a mystical experience while playing the violin, Helen L. Bonny, Ph.D., felt called to bring others to the healing power of music.
 She used her unique understanding of music in the early 1970s at the Maryland Psychiatric Research Center, as part of the federal government’s research into the consciousness-expanding effects of LSD.
 Although she began by combining relaxation techniques and classical music selections to facilitate the experiences of research subjects while they were under the influence of the drug, through opportunities to offer sessions without the drug it became evident that the music itself was its own agent of change.
 This realization led her to continue to develop the Bonny Method and after leaving the Center further research and define The Bonny Method.

 FAMI stands for Fellow/Facilitator by the Association for Music and Imagery.
-A designation of FAMI indicates that the practitioner has satisfied the AMI Competencies, an in-depth application process, and approval by both their trainer and the AMI.
-If a Fellow maintains membership in AMI, this further indicates that she or he has maintained continuing education and ethics requirements.
-To find a qualified Bonny Method Practitioner, look for a person with the FAMI designation.
+A designation of FAMI indicates that the practitioner has satisfied the AMI Competencies, has completed an in-depth AMI membership application process, and has obtained approval from both their Primary Bonny Method Trainer and the AMI.
+To find a qualified Bonny Method Practitioner, look for a person with the FAMI designation, this indicates that she or he has maintained membership in the AMI and has pledged to uphold continuing education and ethics requirements.
 Search our Practitioner Directory for a FAMI near you.
 If you are interested in pursuing the designation of FAMI, you may learn more about training here.

 The Bonny Method has been used successfully with adults, adolescents, children, persons in recovery, psychiatric inpatients, terminally ill patients, and others.